Hurricane Kenna: Meteorological history

-Shortly after becoming a hurricane, Kenna began to rapidly intensify with a 17 mi wide eye located within its well-defined central dense overcast.
-Early on October 24 Kenna became a major hurricane, and in a 24‑hour period the hurricane more than doubled its windspeed from 70 mph winds to 145 mph.
-After turning to the north and northeast in response to the flow ahead of a large mid to upper-level trough, Kenna attained peak winds of 165 mph early on October 25 while located about 255 mi southwest of Puerto Vallarta, the third Category 5 hurricane of the season.
-A Hurricane Hunter flight into the hurricane while it was near peak intensity recorded a pressure of 913 mbar (hPa), the fourth lowest recorded pressure for a Pacific hurricane.
+Shortly after becoming a hurricane, Kenna began to rapidly intensify with a 15 nmi wide eye located within its well-defined central dense overcast.
+Early on October 24 Kenna became a major hurricane, and in a 24‑hour period the hurricane more than doubled its wind speed from 70 mph winds to 145 mph.
+A large mid to upper-level trough turned Kenna to the north and northeast.
+Around 00:00 UTC on October 25, Kenna attained peak winds of 165 mph about 255 mi southwest of Puerto Vallarta, the third Category 5 hurricane of the season.
+The NHC estimated the minimum pressure at 913 mbar; this was based on the hurricane's improved appearance on satellite imagery, roughly five hours after a Hurricane Hunter flight recorded a pressure of 918 mbar.

-Quickly after peaking, wind shear from the approaching trough weakened the hurricane, and by six hours after reaching peak intensity, the winds in Hurricane Kenna dropped to 150 mph, after the eye nearly dissipated.
-Despite a 27 mbar increase in pressure in 12 hours, convective activity increased prior to Kenna making landfall.
-On October 25, Hurricane Kenna made landfall near San Blas in the state of Nayarit, as a Category 4 hurricane, with estimated sustained winds of 140 mph (220 km/h).
-Hurricane Kenna was at the time, the third most intense Pacific hurricane to strike Mexico.
+Soon after Kenna reached peak intensity, it began weakening due to wind shear from the approaching trough.
+The hurricane developed a secondary outer eyewall while also producing significant amounts of lightning near the center.
+Intense convective activity increased as Kenna approached the Mexican coastline.
+At 16:30 UTC on October 25, Kenna made landfall near San Blas, Nayarit, as a Category 4 hurricane, with estimated sustained winds of 140 mph (220 km/h).
+At the time, Kenna was the third most intense Pacific hurricane to strike Mexico.
 The hurricane rapidly weakened over the mountainous terrain of western Mexico, and the circulation dissipated on October 26 over the Sierra Madre Occidental mountains.
-The remnants continued northeastward into the Gulf of Mexico and the southeastern United States later that day, producing rainfall across the region.
+Continuing northeastward, the remnants moved into the Gulf of Mexico before proceeding into the southern United States and interacting with an upper-level trough.
+The remnants of Kenna remained identifiable until reaching Mississippi.